apagade/Test/README.md

         modified:   README.md
 ```

 Note that `git add` doesn't really affect the repository in any significant way.
 The changes are not actually recorded until we commit our changes.
 To do this, we use the `git commit -a` command.
-It willadd all modified files to the staging area and commit straightaway:
+It will add all modified files to the staging area and commit straightaway:
 ```
 $ git commit -a
 ```